WandLZhang/fast-science-0-stellar-engine/blueprints/il5/feature-dataflow/README.md

 1. Have access to the GCP Project ID
 2. You will need an existing BigQuery [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project).
 In this project code, you will need to use data source to locate your with dataset and table.
 3. Have an existing Pub/Sub [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project).
 In this project code, you will need to will need to use data source to locate your topic and subscription.
+4. Enable Cloud Storage API and grant key admin permissions for your key. [https://console.cloud.google.com/storage]
-4. You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project.
+5. You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project.
-5. __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.
+6. __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.

+## Troubleshooting Errors
+1.
+a.
+To check existing topic
+gcloud pubsub topics list --project= project-id

+b.
+To create a topic
+gcloud pubsub topics create my-topic-name --project=project-id

+2.
+a.
+To check existing subscription gcloud pubsub subscriptions list --project= project-id
+b. gcloud pubsub subscriptions create my-subscription--topic=my-topic --project=project-id

 ## Inputs